-The Company takes various measures to create awareness about whistle-blower mechanism the amongst the employees and other stakeholders including mailers, training programmes, presentations, sessions, etc. to encourage any person to bring genuine, ethical and legal concerns, violations and suspected fraudulent behaviour of which they are or become aware of, to an internal authority so that action can be taken immediately to resolve the problem.
+The takes various Company measures to create awareness about the whistle-blower mechanism amongst the employees and other stakeholders including mailers, training programmes, presentations, sessions, etc. to encourage any person to bring genuine, ethical and legal concerns, violations and suspected fraudulent behaviour of which they are or become aware of, to an internal authority so that action can be taken immediately to resolve the problem.
 To make all the employees aware about the whistleblower mechanism, the Whistle-blower